-The objective of this concentration is to provide the student with skills necessary to obtain a broad range of entry-level positions in the automotive or trim fields.
-The student receives up-to-date training as a modern automotive technician, plus specialty training in automotive trim and upholstery.
+The objective of this concentration is to provide the student with skills necessary to obtain a broad range of entry-level technician positions in the automotive field.
+The student receives training as a modern automotive technician plus specialty training in diagnostics related to chassis electronics and emission controls.

-Light-Duty Diesel
+Light Duty Diesel